qdm12/gluetun/README.md

     - Use `-p 8388:8388/tcp -p 8388:8388/udp` to access the SOCKS5 proxy (and put your LAN in `EXTRA_SUBNETS` environment variable)
     - Pass additional arguments to *openvpn* using Docker's command function (commands after the image name)

 1. You can update the image with `docker pull qmcgaw/private-internet-access:latest`.
-There are also docker tags available:
+There are also docker tags for older versions available:
+    - `qmcgaw/private-internet-access:v2` linked to the [v2 release](https://github.com/qdm12/private-internet-access-docker/releases/tag/v2.0) (Golang based, only PIA)
-    - `qmcgaw/private-internet-access:v1` linked to the [v1 release](https://github.com/qdm12/private-internet-access-docker/releases/tag/v1.0) (shell scripting based, no support)
+    - `qmcgaw/private-internet-access:v1` linked to the [v1 release](https://github.com/qdm12/private-internet-access-docker/releases/tag/v1.0) (shell scripting based, no support, only PIA)
+    - `qmcgaw/private-internet-access:old` tag, which is the latest shell scripting version (shell scripting based, no support, only PIA)

 ## Testing